RomanMski/market-microstructure-backtests/README.md

 The project evolved from basic signal exploration into a more complete backtesting workflow:

-1. Load and clean high-frequency market data.
+1. Load and clean high frequency market data.
 2. Store the data efficiently with parquet.
 3. Compute rolling moving averages and deviation signals.
 4. Measure how price behaves after different deviation levels.
 5. Build sequential backtests with realistic trade rules.
 6. Add transaction costs and stress-test assumptions.
-7. Use walk-forward train/validation/test splits.
+7. Use walk forward train/validation/test splits.
 8. Compare filtered signals against unfiltered and random baselines.
 9. Run hostile checks such as entry delay, exit delay, fixed exits, flexible exits, and monthly breakdowns.